 - Most significant landmark – Doctor’s House Museum & Gazebo

-- Best activity for kids – Verdugo Skate Park
+- Activity for kids – Verdugo Skate Park

-- Best activity for adults – Brewyard Beer Company
+- Activity for adults – Brewyard Beer Company

-- Best all-around accommodation – Hyatt Place Glendale
+- Place to stay – Hyatt Place Glendale

 1. Brand Park